 If you’re writing fantasy, you’ll find our famous Classic Class will inspire you to put that story on steroids.
 You’ll mine your own fiction passions and pair your interests with the archetypes, tropes and techniques of the all-time bestsellers.
 That way, we can support you through your world-building and story-planning as you prepare to write a fierce fantasy!

-A good literary agent who specialises in science fiction and fantasy will know the publishing world, from the small independent publisher through to the major players in the publishing industry, and will work with young adult books and manuscripts for an adult audience too.
+A good literary agent who specializes in science fiction and fantasy will know the publishing world, from the small independent publisher through to the major players in the publishing industry, and will work with Young Adult books and manuscripts for an adult audience too.
 Our team of publishing professionals at The Novelry have been editors in the publishing industry at publishing houses like Titan Books, Orion and Gollancz, so our literary agency partners look forward to the genre fiction submissions they recommend.